filecoin-project/specs/expected-consensus.md

 - A miner mines atop a 'Tipset' that should have contained their own block (same height, same parents) but does not.
   - While we cannot prove that block omission from a 'Tipset' is malicious (ie not due to network latency), a miner may omit their own block if they find a winning Ticket in the parent 'Tipset' though they themselves have submitted a smaller (losing) Ticket.
 For obvious reasons, we can assert they are aware of the block they previously mined.
 - Also: https://github.com/filecoin-project/consensus/issues/45#issuecomment-468035739

-> AN: Zen informs me there's a third case here too

-> NOTE(@porcuquine): The way this is phrased is very confusing.
-Even though I think I understand this, I'm having a hard time parsing the description and lining it up with my (apparently vague) understanding.
-Even if accurate, rewording this for clarity would help a lot.
+TODO(henri): Reword the above^

-Any node that detects this occurring should take both block headers, and submit them to the network slasher.
+Any node that detects this occurring should take both block headers, and call [`storagemarket.SlashConsensusFault`](actors.md#slashconsensusfault).
 The network will then take all of that node's collateral, give a portion of it to the reporter, and keep the rest.

-TODO: this is a call to storagemarket.slashConsensus()

-> AN: what's a network slasher?
-I think this should say send an XXX message to the YYY actor.
-> AN: The slash message format should be specified here.
-What evidence does it carry?
-> AN: what does "keep the rest" mean?
-Is that effectively burning it?
-Maybe make that more explicit, possibly even by sending to a dedicated address.

 TODO: It is unclear that rewarding the reporter any more than gas fees is the right thing to do.
 Needs thought.
 Tracking issue: https://github.com/filecoin-project/specs/issues/159

-> AN: this affects implementation, since if the answer is yes miners should not broadcast their slash message but instead hope to mine their own.

 Note: You may wonder what prevents miners from simply breaking up their power into multiple un-linkable miner actors  (or sybils) that will be able to mine on multiple chains without being caught mining at the same height at the same time.
 We call this the "why r u slashing" attack.
-> NOTE(@zenground0): The whyruslashing attack appears to be making a rationality argument which assumes that filecoins are somehow valuable on multiple chains without convergence.
-I disagree with the premise as I understand it now.

 ```
 An attacker with 30% of the power has a 30% chance of mining a block at any given moment.
 During a fork, an attacker would have a 30% chance of winning _on each fork_, meaning they could continue to mine on both forks, except for 30% of the time they win, they will win on both chains and have to forgo publishing one of the blocks to avoid being slashed.
 This means that the miner loses 30% of their expected rewards, but is still able to mine on both chains.